Sector Deal - Planning Update

 Work Update

-• The Working Group interviewed statutory consultees in the spring of 2024 and is expected to issue recommendations by the end of June 2024.
+• The Working Group interviewed statutory consultees in the spring of 2024.
+A draft proposal has been created and is being vetted with Scottish Government and statutory consultees.
+The proposal is expected to be final in Q3 2024.

 ---------------------------------------------------------